KasperGroesLudvigsen/reinforcement_learning/README.md

 ## Task 2
 Individual task.
 See file submitted on Moodle.
 ## Task 3
 This folder contains out implementation of a Soft Actor Critic that is adapted for a discrete action space.
-You can plot the results of our experiments via the notebook, but unfortunately the results can only be reproduced by running the experiment files (python)
+You can plot the results of our experiments via the notebook, but unfortunately the results can only be reproduced by running the experiment files (python).
+The files that have "experiment" in them are python files that can be run to reproduce our experiments.
 ## Task 4
 Here, we extend our SAC algorithm with Automatic Entropy Tuning and Emphasising Recent Experiences